 Day 5: Isabela

-We reach Isabela today, the largest of the Galapagos islands.
+Isabela is our destination today, the largest of the Galapagos islands.
 Landing at Urbina Bay, we witness one of the best examples of geological uplift in the Galapagos, a phenomenon that occurs when molten rock beneath the surface suddenly shifts.
-In 1954 the shoreline was uplifted nearly 15 feet, exposing coral and stranding marine organisms on what is now shore.
+In 1954 the shoreline was raised nearly 15 feet, exposing coral and stranding marine organisms on what is now the shore.
 Urbina is home to nesting sea turtles and a colony of some of the largest land iguanas in the islands, the iconic Galapagos tortoise, penguins, flightless cormorants and a variety of Darwin's finches.
-After a walk we can snorkel right from the beach, hoping to see grazing sea turtles and Galapagos penguins.
-At Tagus Cove, we find penguins, pelicans

 Day 6: Fernandina / Isabela